o-l-a-v/winget-intune-win32/User context - Install/App - GitHub Desktop/Winget - GitHub Desktop - Install parameters.md

 ## About
 * Winget id: GitHub.GitHubDesktop
 * Autoupdates in user context, so no need for update logic.
+* Squirrel installer creates desktop shortcut that is hard to get rid of.
+  * No install parameter for skip creating desktop shortcut.
+  * GitHub Desktop is not actually finished installing when winget-cli says it is.
+  * Creates desktop shortcut, to ```%OneDriveCommercial%``` is using OneDrive for Business known folder move.

 ## App information